Natural Contraceptive Methods

 Research has confirmed that a form of breastfeeding to achieve contraception, called the lactational amenorrhea method, or LAM, is more than 98% effective during the first 6 months following delivery.
 Based on years of data from thousands of women in more than a dozen countries, the research also suggests that LAM may be dependable for longer – perhaps up to a year after giving birth.

 During breastfeeding, ovulation is inhibited by a series of physiological responses to nipple stimulation.
 More frequent or intense suckling sends nerve impulses to the mother’s hypothalamus that disrupt normal signals to the pituitary controlling hormone secretion; the resulting abnormal pattern of LH secretion is inhibitory to ovarian activity.
 When breastfeeding diminishes with less frequent breastfeeding and/or more frequent supplemental feeding, the chance of ovulation and subsequent pregnancy rises.

 To use LAM correctly, a woman must remain amenorrheic (no menstrual bleeding) since delivery, fully or nearly fully breastfeed, and be within six months of delivery.
 When any of these criteria changes, the woman should immediately begin to use another form of contraception if she wishes to prevent another pregnancy.

-Some study results suggest that lengthening the six-month criterion to nine or even 12 months after delivery might be possible under certain conditions, although more research is necessary before changing this criterion.
+Research results indicate that lengthening the six-month criterion to nine or even 12 months after delivery might be possible under certain conditions, although more research is necessary before changing this criterion.

 INNOVATIONS IN NATURAL FAMILY PLANNING